hellbox/srob-migration/content/reviews/the-inventor-viewed-in-stereo.md

 name = "The inventor, viewed in stereo" title = "The inventor, viewed in stereo" dek = "William Gruber invented the View-Master, which let millions of children see 3D stereo images.
-His daughter wrote a biography, but didn't flinch from the truth of the man, and why he was under investigation by the FBI." type = "Review"facebookauto = "William Gruber invented the View-Master, which let millions of children see 3D stereo images.
+His daughter wrote a biography, but didn't flinch from the truth of the man, and why he was under investigation by the FBI." type = "Review" facebookauto = "William Gruber invented the View-Master, which let millions of children see 3D stereo images.
 His daughter wrote a biography, but didn't flinch from the truth of the man, and why he was under investigation by the FBI." twitterauto = "It's not all nostalgia when @GaelFC takes a look at a biography of the View-Master inventor." reviews_byline = ["writers/gael-fashingbauer-cooper.md"] reviews_books = ["books/view-master.md"]